carylstuart77/MyCoachAndIGroup/README.md

 ### My Coach And I

-The application My Coach And I _(MCAI)_ provides a Coach the ability to provide clients with the tools they need to reach their goals.
+The application My Coach And I _(MCAI)_ provides a gym Coach the ability to provide clients with the tools they need to attain their goals.

-MCAI is developed to be easy to access, providing a specific guide and easy to follow.
-would be able to provide clients with a _specific plan_, tailored for their needs.
-The **greatest benefit* is the client can easily follow the plan developed through MCAI this application will be running on their phone.
-It will also help by being able to look at the logged data in order to monitor how they are progressing.
+MCAI's specific capabilities include:
+* Easy access, since it is installed and ran on the clients personal phone.
+* Both the coach and the client will find it easy to use because each selection has drop down menus to choose from.
+* The coach can catter a _specif plan_ for his client.
+* Both the coach and client can keep track of the specific plan's changes, like lifting weiht increase or decrease.

 Next line needs a space between.
 Can use HTML tags.